-A considerable amount of research exists on the mobility of teachers within states, but very little is known about the extent to which teachers move from employment in public schools in one state to another.
-This is not surprising given data limitations that historically have made it difficult to reliably track individuals across state lines.
+There is a considerable amount of research on the mobility of teachers within states, but very little is known about the extent to which teachers move from employment in public schools in one state to another.
+This is not surprising given data limitations that have historically made it difficult to reliably track individuals across state lines.
 There are, however, reasons to expect cross-state mobility in the teaching profession to be modest.

 Several features of the teacher labor market make crossing state borders more costly than moving across districts in the same state.
 Each state has its own licensure procedures that can be expensive and time-consuming for teachers to navigate.
-In most states, a teacher's level of tenure and seniority are used in important personnel decisions, and a cross-state move generally results in losing whatever seniority a teacher has accumulated.
+In most states a teacher's level of tenure and seniority are used in important personnel decisions, and a cross-state move generally results in losing whatever seniority a teacher has accumulated.
 Finally, the majority of teachers are enrolled in traditional defined benefit (DB) pension plans, and teachers who split their careers between two (or more) DB plans tend to earn far less retirement income than if they had stayed in one system.

-These labor market features generally were not designed with the intention of impeding crossstate mobility, but to serve some policy purpose.
+These labor markets features were not generally designed with the intention of impeding cross-state mobility, but to serve some policy purpose.
 That said, barriers to the cross-state mobility of the teacher workforce may be undesirable for several reasons.
 Limits to locational flexibility may decrease the appeal of the teaching profession to prospective entrants.
-Barriers to mobility also may lead to a loss of teaching talent when in-service teachers opt out of the profession when moving to a new state.
+Barriers to mobility may also lead to a loss of teaching talent when in-service teachers opt out of the profession when moving to a new state.
 Finally, cross-state labor market frictions inhibit labor market adjustments, whereby employees flow from areas of relative surplus to areas of relative shortage.
-In short, some barriers to cross-state mobility impose costs on the labor market without always serving a clear or consistent policy purpose.
+In short, barriers to cross-state mobility impose costs on the labor market without serving a clear or consistent policy purpose.

-In this paper, we analyze cross-state mobility using state-level administrative data sets from Oregon and Washington and present evidence on the level of mobility between the states' teacher workforces.
-We find that teachers are remarkably unlikely to be observed teaching in Oregon and then later in Washington, and vice versa.
-The magnitude of difference between the number of teachers making within-state moves (between districts) and the number making cross-state moves is striking: among teachers from school districts located directly on the state border or in the Portland-Vancouver Metropolitan Statistical Area (MSA), which straddles the state border, more than 8 times as many make within-state moves as make cross-state moves.
-Moreover, among teachers from these districts, almost 3 times as many make a within-state move of 75 or more miles than make any cross-state move.
-These findings are consistent with the hypothesis that significant labor-market penalties to cross-state mobility exist that may be attributable to state-specific licensure regulations, seniority rules, and pension structures.
+In this paper, we analyze cross-state teacher mobility using state-level administrative data sets from Oregon and Washington and present evidence on the level of mobility between the states' teacher workforces.
+Teachers are remarkably unlikely to be observed teaching in Oregon and then later in Washington, and vice versa.
+The magnitude of difference between the number of teachers making within-state moves (between districts) and the number making cross-state moves is striking: among teachers from school districts located directly on the state border or in the Portland-Vancouver MSA (which straddles the state border), over 8 times as many make within-state moves as make cross-state moves.
+Moreover, among teachers from these districts, almost three times as many make a within-state move of 75 or more miles than make any cross-state move.
+These findings are consistent with the hypothesis that there are significant labor market penalties to cross-state mobility that may be attributable to state-specific licensure regulations, seniority rules and pension structures.

-1. Background: Teacher mobility and the Oregon and Washington contexts
+Background: Teacher mobility and the Oregon and Washington Contexts